 - Base Price: $16,000

-Our favorite thing about these campers is the detailed wood construction inside.
+Our favorite thing about these campers is the detailed wood construction inside, which perfectly matches the outdoorsy interior style.
 You can choose to add options like vent fans, water systems, porch lights, tongue racks and batteries.

 Because the company is small and the trailers are built to order, they require a long lead time.
 But that also gives you a more personalized experience than you would get with some of the bigger brands.